Location: Konark, Odisha

 Konark Sun temple is a UNESCO heritage site and is known for its stunning architecture with geometrical patterns and carved wheels used to serve as sun dials.

-Konark Sun temple is located in Konark region of Odisha.
+Konark Sun temple is in the Konark region of Odisha.

 Konark Sun Temple is 229 feet (70m) tall.